 - Finally, the fire model we use takes into account the chemical processes which alter the types of pollutant and pollutant levels downwind of a fire.

 The combination of these methods means we can continue to report on air quality in an accurate way, and in some cases, we’ll pick up information about a new active fire before the media becomes aware of it.

 The Importance of Timely Alerts During a Wildfire Outbreak

 The smoke emitted by a wildfire can spread much further than the original fire source and sometimes the air quality can be worse after a fire has been contained than when it was active.
 Air quality can also be lower in a surrounding area than at the site of the fire itself.

-Anyone in the area of a wildfire outbreak should stay up to date with new active fires in their area and keep informed of the changing air quality levels where they are - this is the best way to manage personal exposure to toxic pollution during a fire outbreak.
+Anyone in the area of a wildfire outbreak should stay up to date with new active fires in their area and keep informed of the changing air quality levels - this is the best way to manage personal exposure to toxic pollution.

-To keep updated, use our live fire and smoke pollution map or download BreezoMeter's free air quality tracking and fire alerts app here:
+Use our live fire and smoke pollution map or download BreezoMeter's free air quality tracking and fire alerts app here to stay updated: